circl-lastname/lpe/liblpe/README.md

 # liblpe
 liblpe is the reference implementation of the LPE lossy image compression format.
 It is statically linked, and very highly portable.
-It is however a bit crude and may not be suited for embedded systems with hardware functions that could speed up the process.
+It should be fast enough for most uses including embedded.

 WARNING: As with everything in C, make sure that all related allocations are of the right size and properly propagate errors.